List of Charlie and the Chocolate Factory characters: Larry Chucklesworth

 Larry Chucklesworth is a character in Wonka.

 Larry Chucklesworth is a struggling comedian with an ex-wife who was enslaved to Mrs. Scrubbit where he and those with him had to all the laundry work.
 He is also an expert at pulling off underwater voices.
 Larry and his co-workers later allied with Wonka in his chocolate-making activities.
-After Wonka boarded a boat secretly loaded with explosives as part of a deal with Mr. Slugworth, Larry was freed from Mrs. Scrubbit's services.
+After Wonka boarded a boat secretly loaded with explosives as part of a deal with Mr. Slugworth, Larry was freed from Mrs. Scrubbit's services as he quoted that she and Mr. Bleacher were a terrible audience.
 He and his co-workers later assisted Wonka and Noodle in getting into the Chocolate Cartel's lair that involved unleashing Abigail the Giraffe into the church where it was located.
 Larry was present when the Chocolate Cartel's activities were made known by Wonka and Noodle as he and Wonka's allies release all the chocolate that the Chocolate Cartel withheld into the fountain.
 During the credits, the Oompa Loompa Lofty revealed that Larry did his comedian gig somewhere as part of his comeback.
 His ex-wife who saw the act was impressed and took him back.